 Epigenetics involves cellular processes that alter the expression of genes and change the phenotype of an individual; however, these processes do not alter the nucleotide sequence within the DNA.
 As a result, epigenetic changes are not considered to be mutations.
-Instead, epigenetic mechanisms modify the structure of chromatin surrounding a gene or, in one case, alters the structure of an entire chromosome.
-These structural modifications to the chromatin or a chromosome either activate or silence transcription.
+Instead, epigenetic mechanisms modify the structure of the DNA or the chromatin (i.e., the histones within nucleosomes) surrounding a gene or, in one case, alters the structure of an entire chromosome.
+These structural modifications either activate or silence transcription.

 - What is meant by epigenetics?